THIS PAGE IS FOR EDUCATIONAL PURPOSES.

 Beware of driving while using medicinal cannabis.

-While it is legal to take it for medical purposes, current Victorian law still prohibits driving while there is any THC in your body.
+While it is legal to take it for medical purposes, current Victorian law still prohibits driving while there is any detectable THC in your body.
 For a detailed review, see the video.
 Of course, regardless of what medication you take, do not drive or operate machinery if you feel impaired.

 Starting medicinal cannabis oil - start low, go slow, stay low

-Take the oil in your cheek or under the tongue using the supplied measuring syringe, although you can just swallow it.
+Take the oil in your mouth using the supplied measuring syringe, and swallow it.
+A small block of chocolate will help absorption.
 Start with 0.25ml at night for 3 nights, then increase to twice daily dosing for another 3 days.

 Increase the evening dose to 0.4ml for 3 nights, then to 0.4ml twice daily.
 THEN CONTINUE TO INCREASE until good benefit is (hopefully) felt.